abilian/lab.abilian.com/docs/Tech/IPC/Comparison of IPC protocols.md

 We compare Varlink, RPyC, and gRPC, examining their strengths, weaknesses, and ideal use cases.
 We also briefly discuss other common alternatives in distributed systems.

+This note was written with the [[Public/Projects/Hop3/Hop3|Hop3]] use cases in minds, so YMMV.

 ### Varlink

 Varlink is a lightweight, transport-agnostic Inter-Process Communication (IPC) mechanism.
 While primarily designed for local system communication, it can be extended to distributed environments.
 Varlink prioritizes simplicity and performance.
 It uses a JSON-based Interface Definition Language (IDL) to define services and offers dynamic service discovery.